andyrutkowski/-inbetween/WritingProject.md

 is meeting” pushes me to think about Martin’s life and existence.
 Her living outside of meeting.
 How then can a media project begin to explore an encounter between these two individuals.
-To further explore the ideas of interiority and exteriority I thought an additional dialogue between more contemporary artists/thinkers would be interesting, especially ones that explored video work.
+To further explore the ideas of interiority and exteriority I thought an additional dialouge between more contemporary artists/thinkers would be interesting, especially ones that explored video work.
 Bringing together Derek Jarman and Trinh T.
 Minh-Ha as a second conversation that explores the solitary but also solidarity seemed like an interesting transition to the present moment.

-The website was built using Codespaces in GitHub.
+The website was built using Codespaces in Github.
 Through numerous prompts I asked Codespaces to develop a minimal and simple website with the texts provided.

 Setting: The sun is rising across the desert landscape in Taos, NM.
 The time does not matter.
 A lone figure, Martin Buber, slowly approaches a small ranch home.
-On the porch of the home sits a woman in a chair.
-The air is clear and the only sounds you can hear are the footsteps of Buber approaching the home and the chair creaking in which the women sits.
+On the porch of the home sits a women in a chair.
+The air is clear and the only sounds you can hear are the foosteps of Buber approaching the home and the chair creaking in which the women sits.

 There is a long silent moment once Buber stops about 10 feet from the porch.
-He is facing Martin but her chair is at a slight angle so it prevents direct eye contact.
+He is facing Martin but her chair is at at slight angle so it prevents direct eye contact.

-This scene feels like it can go on forever but there is a dramatic cut to flowers growing wildly in an interior courtyard.
+This scene feels like it can go on forever but there is a dramatic cut to flowers growing wildly in a interior courtyard.
 Derek Jarman and Trinh T. Minh-Ha sit together on a swinging bench inches from the flowers.
 The clouds above them move furiously across the sky blocking and making openings for the sun.

-The dialogue begins with a lone voice but throughout the soundscape weaves in and out from one voice to all speakers alongside additional ambient noises and soundscapes.
+The dialogue begins with a lone voice but throughout the soundscape weaves in and out from one voice to all speakers alongside additional ambiet noises and soundscapes.

 Below are the individual texts for each speaker.